apache/skywalking-satellite/docs/en/setup/examples/grpc-load-balance-client/README.md

 ## Server Discovery

-Support two ways to locate the server list:
+Support two ways to locate the server list, using `finder_type` to change the type to find:
-1. Static server list: Define the server address list.
+1. `static`: Define the server address list.
-2. Kubernetes selector: Define kubernetes pod/service/endpoint, it could be found addresses and dynamic update automatically.
+2. `kubernetes`: Define kubernetes pod/service/endpoint, it could be found addresses and dynamic update automatically.

 ### Static server list